Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ```
 <br>

-Now we have run this, we can use the below code to plot the results!
+I used the below code to plot the results!

 <br>
 ```python